zoharsan/RetailAnalytics/README.md

 * Go to the Zeppelin main URL at http://127.0.0.1:9995/#/
 * Create a New Notebook called Retail Sales Analytics

 [RetailSalesAnalytics.sql](https://github.com/zoharsan/RetailAnalytics/blob/master/RetailAnalytics.sql) contains all the sql necessary to create the visualizations.
+Note that %sql invokes the SparkSQL interpreter in Zeppelin.

 Below are all the screenshots for the notebook:

 ### Revenue by Country